 Having regular cervical smear tests offers the best protection against developing cervical cancer.
 This test will help find abnormal changes in the cells of the cervix.

 Everyone with a cervix and aged between 25 and 70 should have a cervical smear test every five years.
 If abnormal cells have been found you should have smears more frequently.
+Learn more about cervical screening here.

 What is penile cancer?